mvit777/BikeShop/README.md

 Armed with my first set of components, before implementing the full CRUD operations I want to...

 ## Shift from Rest to gRPC
 since for the moment I want to keep co-existing both Api, REST and gRPC, I'm going to simply add gRPC on top of the existing [BikeShopWS](https://github.com/mvit777/BikeShop/tree/master/BikeShopWS) which I'm already publishing on my local IIS.
-According to [MS docs](https://docs.microsoft.com/en-us/aspnet/core/grpc/supported-platforms?view=aspnetcore-5.0) ```IIS requires .NET 5 and Windows 10 Build 20300.1000 or later```
+According to [MS docs](https://docs.microsoft.com/en-us/aspnet/core/grpc/supported-platforms?view=aspnetcore-5.0) ```IIS requires .NET 5 and Windows 10 Build 20300.1000 or later```.
+My aging Laptop is on Windows 10 build 19043 and not fully ready to upgrade to Windows 11.
+The only channel selectable on Window Insider shows the most recent build is currently 19044.
+So for the moment I'm out of lack with IIS.

 (...more to come..)